pittcsc/pittcswiki/src/guides/skills/getting-started-with-x/rust.md

 ### Tobias Hildebrandt - 2021-10-09 <!-- ISO 8601 date format -->

 Though I am by no means an expert in Rust, I really appreciate the features of the language.
 The compile-time checks can be frustrating -- I often call debugging "boxing with the compiler" -- but it is very satisfying to understand what things are determined to be safe and why.
-It has really helped me to organize my code better and think "is this really a safe thing to do?", even when programming in other langauges.
+It has really helped me to organize my code better and think "is this really a safe thing to do?", even when programming in other languages.

 Though I probably wouldn't recommend Rust to an absolute beginner, it is my language of choice in terms of general-purpose programming.
 Of course, some language are better suited for specific purposes, such as Python for rapid prototyping or C for low-level portability.
-The number of things you can build with Rust nowadays is massive, ranging from fullstack web dev with [Seed](https://seed-rs.org/) and [Rocket](https://rocket.rs/) to building an operating system such as [Redox](https://www.redox-os.org/) to making Discord bots with [Serenity](https://github.com/serenity-rs/serenity) to creating faster commandline utilities such as [ripgrep](https://github.com/BurntSushi/ripgrep).
+The number of things you can build with Rust nowadays is massive, ranging from fullstack web dev with [Seed](https://seed-rs.org/) and [Rocket](https://rocket.rs/) to building an operating system such as [Redox](https://www.redox-os.org/) to making Discord bots with [Serenity](https://github.com/serenity-rs/serenity) to creating faster command-line utilities such as [ripgrep](https://github.com/BurntSushi/ripgrep).
 I truly think that Rust will continue to grow in the coming years and gain a stronger foothold in industry, competing for market share in areas that currently use C++.